UAF-RCS/uaf-rcs-hpc-docs/gpu-nodes/gpu-overview.md

      print(torch.cuda.get_device_properties(i).name)
 ```

-which should display the whether or not CUDA is available and how many of each GPUs it has available:
+which should display whether or not CUDA is available and how many of each GPUs it has available:

 ```
 # Output of checkGPUs.py